-41. You are expected to keep the University informed of changes in your contact details, and to inform your College and Supervisor promptly if you cease to attend your course through ill health or other grave cause, or withdraw from it.
+41. You are expected to keep the University informed of changes in your contact details, and to follow University processes to apply for any necessary change in circumstances, including withdrawal from your course.
 You are also expected to pay fees in a timely manner.